1. After that break-up.

 When that dumb boy broke your heart and you swore that your life was coming to a screeching halt.
 A couple Netflix binges, tubs of ice cream, and mental breakdowns later, you’re still here living and breathing.
 You survived.
 The truth is, a breakup, is sometimes actually a blessing in disguise.
 Sometimes they happen in order to remove whatever isn’t meant to be in your life.
 And eventually, let whatever is.
 That breakup you thought would kill you was really a blessing, a major lesson, and the start of a brand new chapter.

 2. When you changed your mind.

-When you changed your mind about what you want to do with the rest of your life, on ten separate occasions.
+When you changed your mind about what you want to do with the rest of your life, ten different times.
 That time your plans decided to do a complete 360.
 And your future started to look a whole lot different than you expected it to.
-Confused, unsure, uneasy; all emotions that every twenty-something is familiar with.
+Confused, unsure, uneasy- all emotions that EVERY twenty-something is familiar with.
 So, relax.
 Things change.
 Plans change.
 We change.
 It’s okay to switch gears.
 It’s okay to start fresh, regardless of how long it will take.
 You don’t want to spend the rest of your life doing something you absolutely despise just because you were afraid of starting over again.

 While all of your friends were off getting married, having babies, paying a mortgage, you’re still at home alone drinking boxed wine on Friday night.
 You might start to envy their life and start feeling unhappy about your own.
 The truth is, if it feels like everyone is moving ahead in life, that doesn’t mean you’re lagging behind them.
 Things like marriage and having kids and getting job promotions and buying houses are all such incredible milestones to reach, but they take time.
 Lots of it, too.
 They take dedication.
 They take a crazy amount of patience.
 Your time will come when it’s supposed to.